Subscribe to updates

 Appointment of Corporate Director of Finance

 The council approved the recommendation from the Employment Committee to appoint Gary Fielding as the new Corporate Director of Finance and Section 151 Officer.
-John Betts was also appointed as the interim Section 151 Officer until Mr. Fielding commences his role.
-This decision was made following interviews conducted by the Employment Committee on 10 and 16 February 2026.
-The recruitment process highlighted the competitive market for senior finance roles, necessitating amended terms and a market supplement to attract suitable candidates.
+John Betts was appointed as the interim Section 151 Officer until Mr. Fielding commences his role.
+This decision followed a competitive recruitment process, acknowledging the challenging market for senior finance professionals.

-• Progressive Lancashire Group Amendment: This amendment proposed significant investment in care homes and day services, with £4 million allocated for modernisation.
-It also included proposals for gully clearing, reinstating the young person's transport scheme, and a £1 concessionary discretionary travel fare for disabled pass holders.
-The amendment was defeated by 47 votes to 18, with 10 abstentions.
+Progressive Lancashire Group Amendment: This amendment proposed investments in care homes and day services, gully clearing, young person's transport, disabled pass holder fares, and various public health initiatives.
+It was defeated by 47 votes to 18, with 10 abstentions.

-• Conservative Group Amendment: This amendment sought to reinstate the Public Rights of Way grant scheme, establish a War Memorial Grant Scheme, expand the roadworks permit inspection team, and increase funding for the Culture and Sport Fund and County Book Fund.
-It also proposed an additional £5 million for pothole repairs.
-This amendment was defeated by 50 votes to 18, with 8 abstentions.
+Conservative Group Amendment: This amendment focused on reinstating a Public Rights of Way grant scheme, establishing a War Memorial Grant Scheme, expanding the roadworks permit inspection team, and increasing funding for culture and sport, the county book fund, and pothole repairs.
+It was defeated by 50 votes to 18, with 8 abstentions.

-• Labour Group Amendment: This amendment presented a vision focused on creating opportunity through investing in education with seed funding for new schools, a trial suspension of bus gate fines in Preston, and a £1.50 daily return fare cap for school buses.
-It also proposed a Fair Work Charter, a Lancashire ownership hub for democratic businesses, a study into council land assets for social and affordable housing, and a study into insourcing adult social care.
-This amendment was defeated by 49 votes to 16, with 11 abstentions.
+Labour Group Amendment: This amendment focused on investing in education by proposing seed funding for new schools, a trial suspension of bus gate fines in Preston, a cap on school bus fares, a Fair Work Charter, support for democratic businesses, and a study into council land assets for social and affordable housing.
+It was defeated by 49 votes to 16, with 11 abstentions.

-• Our West Lancashire Group Amendment: This amendment focused on increasing resourcing for the county flood risk team by 25% and clearing the backlog of overgrown pavements in rural West Lancashire.
-This amendment was defeated by 49 votes to 5, with 22 abstentions.
+Our West Lancashire Group Amendment: This amendment proposed increasing resources for the county flood risk team and clearing overgrown pavements in rural West Lancashire.
+It was defeated by 49 votes to 5, with 22 abstentions.

 Attendees